 I hope that this successful experiment inspires you to try some different mounts for amenable species and orchids.
 Different species and genera have different preferences.
 We still leave our Barkeria bare rooted on mounts with good growing in our climate.
 Another highland Mexican species, Alamania punicea, has a small “moss ball” attached to the top of its stick, rather than placed over the roots.
 The ball of moss appears to increase humidity in proximity to this miniature species, but the roots themselves are exposed.

 As always, the drying of the mounts is in relation to the temperature and humidity of your growing area — this approach has been exceptionally beneficial in our drier environment.
 However, even in our cool, damp winter, there hasn’t been an issue with prolonged wetness.
 With 45-50F temperatures at night, I water the Dendrobium Eltonese every 2-3 days (instead of daily in summer); roots and canes are still growing steadily in January.
 (The Dendrobium unicum has embarked on its dry winter rest.)

-May Update: the Dendrobium unicum has flowered beautifully this spring: check out the amazing orange in these orchid portraits!
+Update #1: the Dendrobium unicum has flowered beautifully this spring: check out the amazing orange in these orchid portraits!

 Update #2: We have also added green moss to two bare root baskets of Dendrobium Nagasaki (a hybrid of Dendrobium moniliforme) with subsequently excellent root growth, particularly for starting a new basket with several keikis.
 We thickly covered the baskets, with the expectation that resident birds (mostly Chestnut-basked Chickadees) will “remodel” the basket a bit by removing moss.
 Extra fishing line secures most of it, however.